 Meaning and History

 Interestingly, the process of creating the Nintendo 64 began back in 1993.
-At that time, the name of this model was not yet officially disclosed – it was known only as a kind of Project Reality, on which the Nintendo Integrated Research department worked together with the American software manufacturer Silicon Graphics, Inc. The console’s debut was delayed a bit because everyone was waiting for Super Mario 64 to finish.
+At that time, the name of this model was not yet officially disclosed – it was known only as a kind of Project Reality, on which the Nintendo Integrated Research department worked with the American software manufacturer Silicon Graphics, Inc. The console’s debut was delayed because everyone was waiting for Super Mario 64 to finish.

 The final version of the N64 logo appeared simultaneously – in 1996.
 Before that, the issue of visual identification was unresolved for two reasons.
 Firstly, the developers have been choosing a name for the game console for a long time: for example, in Japan, they wanted to release it under the Ultra Famicom brand, and abroad – as Nintendo Ultra 64.
 However, suddenly, it turned out that the Ultra Games trademark already belongs to another company; any reference to it may be considered a violation of copyright.
 Secondly, the emblem introduced during the announcement of the Nintendo 64 in 1995 was “raw,” so it continued to be redesigned over the next few months.